 - 1 tsp. sea salt

-- 4 Tbsp. arrowroot powder for thickener - cornstarch can also be used as thickener
+- 4 Tbsp. arrowroot powder, for thickener - cornstarch can also be used as a thickener

-In large soup pot, add potatoes, onion, garlic water, and all spices, and bring to a boil.
-Cook approximately 20 minutes on medium high, until potatoes are tender.
+- In a large soup pot, add potatoes, onion, garlic water, and all spices, and bring to a boil.
+Cook approximately 20 minutes on medium-high, until potatoes are tender.

-Add corn nibblets, green peas, and 1-1/2 cups of almond milk.
+- Add corn niblets, green peas, and 1-1/2 cups of plant milk.
 Reduce heat and allow to simmer another 10 minutes.

-In a small bowl, mix arrowroot powder with remaining 1/2 cup of almond milk and whisk until frothy.
-Add to soup pot and stir.
+- In a small bowl, mix arrowroot powder with the remaining 1/2 cup of plant milk and whisk until frothy.
+Add to the soup pot and stir.